International Shipping Guide for Plastic Parts: FOB, CIF, DDP Explained

-Before diving into specifics, let's map out the complete journey your goods will take:
+Before diving into specifics, let's map out the complete logistics journey:

 - Shipping arrangement β Booking freight and preparing documentation

-- Export from China β Customs clearance at origin
+- Export from origin country β Customs clearance at origin port

-- Transit β Your goods in transit to your country
+- Main carriage β Your goods in transit via ocean or air

-- Import clearance β Customs and duties at destination
+- Import clearance β Customs, duties, and inspections at destination

-Each stage has its own requirements and risks.
-Understanding the full picture helps you anticipate problems before they arise.
+Each stage has specific requirements and costs.
+Understanding the full picture helps you plan accurately and avoid unexpected expenses.

 Incoterms Explained: FOB, CIF, and DDP

 Incoterms define who pays for what and who bears the risk at each stage of shipping.
-Choosing the wrong term can cost you significantly.
+Choosing the wrong term can significantly impact your total cost.

 FOB (Free On Board)